Reactions are unconsciously registered

 The eyes are one of our most important communication tools.
 A welcome without eye contact is not a good introduction to a conversation.
 Through the conscious eye contact, we signal to our counterpart that we have perceived it.

-Even among strangers who, for example, enter a lift at the same time, a short eye contact is common: "I have perceived you, I am peaceful, I am not afraid of you and you have nothing to fear from me."
-After a maximum of two seconds the gaze goes away again.
+A short eye contact is also common among strangers who, for example, enter an elevator at the same time: "I have noticed you, I am peaceful, I am not afraid of you and you have nothing to fear from me."
+After a maximum of two seconds your gaze wanders again.

 The threatening look?

-This is how a typical welcoming ritual runs among strangers - without words.
-If we were to fix the stranger next to us in the elevator up to the fifth floor with our eyes, he would feel extremely uncomfortable, perhaps even threatened, according to the motto: "What does he want from me?"
+This is a typical greeting ritual among strangers - without words.
+If we were to fix the stranger next to us in the elevator to the fifth floor with our eyes, he would feel extremely uncomfortable, maybe even threatened, according to the motto: "What does he want from me?"

 In any culture, a degraded look is not a sign of weakness and submission, but rather expresses respect and appreciation.
 In our western culture we are accustomed to face the other, to seek the confrontation.